worldline/angular-training/docs/src/rxjs/README.md

 There also exists two `Observable` constants: `NEVER` (emits neither values nor errors nor the completion notification) and `EMPTY` (emits no items and immediately emits a complete notification)

 To help you decide which operator fits your use case, the RxJS documentation provides an [operator decision tree](https://v6.rxjs.dev/operator-decision-tree).
 It also helps with just discovering the many operators RxJS provides.

+## Practical work

+- In the `film-search.component.ts` file, stop subscribing to the search response and use an async pipe instead in the template.
+- Even though it is not strictly necessary in those cases, unsubscribe from the login and register calls in the `LoginFormComponent` using the `Subject` technique.